AlexPereverzyev/sip_tel/freeswitch/configurator/README.md

 ## Notes

 - the application logs all XML configuration requests from FreeSWITCH
-- if target user extension is `0000`, it generates dialpan with distinct greeting
+- if target user extension is `8888`, it generates dialpan that incudes ESL connection
+- the ESL connection enables call processing by ESL server within the same application
 - in all other cases, it responds with 404, forcing FreeSWITCH to seek configuration in filesystem

+## ESL REST API

+- curl localhost:8080/esl